-1. UPDATES are required by the IRS every six years.
+Updates are required by the IRS every six years.
 If you don’t update them, you’ll face costly fines and possibly even plan termination.
 Just like your phone, if it’s out of date, you are vulnerable to all kinds of attacks.
 Fortunately this one is straightforward.
 If your plan is out of date, get it updated.

 If two people are contributing to one account, make sure they contribute from their own accounts.
 Also keep Roth accounts in their own space separate from traditional funds.
 By now, you’re more organized than the foreman at an ant farm, and you have to be.
 There is a lot to keep track of.

 Yes, another form.
 I often wish I’d gone to art school, but then I remember that artists fill out less forms because they have no money.

 You can opt for a 5500-EZ.
 This is, as you might suspect, an easy file version of a 5500.
 This has to be filed by mail.
 If you opt for a 5500-SF you can do it online through the Department of Labor.
 This is obviously more convenient.

 If you are making new contributions to an individual 410k, track them on personal and business tax returns.
-If you’re an s-corp, employee contributions show up on your W-2 and your employer contributions will show up on your 1120S s-corp return, unless you are the sole proprieter, in which case your contributions show up on your personal 1040 on line 28.
+If you’re an s-corp, employee contributions show up on your W-2 and your employer contributions will show up on your 1120S s-corp return, unless you are the sole proprietor, in which case your contributions show up on your personal 1040 on line 28.

 Head spinning yet?
-Yes, this portion of tax law in confusing.
+Yes, this portion of tax law is confusing.
 You may be better off with a professional, but if you can make sense of it, you will save yourself a lot of money.